munki/munki-pkg/README.md

 **identifier**
 String containing the package identifier.
 If this is missing, one is constructed using the name of the package project directory.

+**install_location**
+String.
+Path to the intended install location of the payload on the target disk.
+Defaults to "/".

 **name**
 String containing the package name.
 If this is missing, one is constructed using the name of the package project directory.